On the chromatic localization of the homotopy completion tower for $\mathcal{O}$-algebras: Constructing and the proof of Theorem

 The purpose of this section is to construct a convenient model for the $E$-local sphere spectrum and prove the main result of the paper.
 In particular, we use \cite{Shipley_commutative_ring_spectra} and \cite{White_monoidal_bousfield_localizations} to find a symmetric spectrum $S_E$ that satisfies the desirable properties listed in Propositions \ref{prop_first_properties_of_s_e}.
 With this model in hand, we then prove Theorem \ref{thm_main_lemma_2} and conclude with the proof of Theorem \ref{thm_main_theorem}.

 \begin{rem} There is a subtlety in this section that we wish to highlight.
-In his original work \cite{Bousfield_localization_spectra}, Bousfield did not have the luxury of working in a highly structured category of spectra.
-His localization construction, which we denote by $L_E$, is therefore slightly different that the localization in the sense of \cite{Hirschhorn}, which we implicitly use in constructing $S_E$.
-We denote by $L$ the localization functor of \cite{Hirschhorn} in $\Spectra$ at the $E(n)$-equivalences.
-Using the comparisons established in \cite{Mandell_May_Schwede_Shipley}, one can show that $\mathcal{U}L(S)$ is a model for $L_E(S)$, and hence the two are canonically weakly equivalent. \end{rem}
+In his original work \cite{Bousfield_localization_spectra}, Bousfield did not have the luxury of a highly structured category of spectra in which to construct his localization functor $L_E$.
+His construction (see also \cite[II.9]{Schwede_book_project}) is therefore slightly different than the localization in the sense of \cite{Hirschhorn}, which we implicitly use in constructing $S_E$.
+We denote by $L$ the localization functor of \cite{Hirschhorn} in $\Spectra$ at the $E$-equivalences, i.e., $L$ is the composite of a fibrant replacement in the localized model structure composed with the identity ``back to'' the non-localized model structure.
+Using the comparisons established in \cite{Mandell_May_Schwede_Shipley}, one can show that $\mathcal{U}L(S)$ is a model for $L_E(\mathcal{U}S)$, and hence the two are canonically weakly equivalent in $\mathsf{Sp}^\mathbb{N}$. \end{rem}

-To construct $S_E$, first let $S^c \weto S$ be a functorial cofibrant replacement of the symmetric sphere spectrum $S$ in the model structure on commutative symmetric ring spectra of \cite[3.2]{Shipley_commutative_ring_spectra}.
+To construct $S_E$, first let $S^c \weto S$ be a functorial cofibrant replacement of the symmetric sphere spectrum $S$ in the model structure on commutative symmetric ring spectra established by \cite[3.2]{Shipley_commutative_ring_spectra}.
 The following two lemmas are needed to apply the relevant result of \cite{White_monoidal_bousfield_localizations} ultimately used to construct $S_E$.

 \begin{lem} $L$ is a monoidal Bousfield localization in the sense of \cite[4.4]{White_monoidal_bousfield_localizations} \end{lem} \begin{proof} We appeal to \cite[4.6]{White_monoidal_bousfield_localizations}, noting that, when endowed with the positive flat stable model structure, the category $\Spectra$ is a cofibrantly generated monoidal model category in which cofibrant objects are flat; see \cite[3.1]{Shipley_commutative_ring_spectra} and \cite[7.12]{Harper_Hess}, respectively.